 how we as single parents can spend our time

 “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.”John 15: 5

 While in your singleness, use this time to stay in God’s presence.
 During this time, your fruit will increase.
 Your children will benefit greatly.

-When my children were younger and first became a single mom, we spent our evenings learning 26 bible verses, one for every letter of the alphabet.
+When my children were younger, and I first became a single mom, we spent our evenings learning 26 bible verses, one for every letter of the alphabet.
 We put each bible verse to a tune to make it easier and enjoyable.

-Don’t think for a moment this was a calm, peaceful, perfect ending of our day for a year.
+Don’t think for a moment this was a calm, peaceful, perfect ending to our day for a year.

 Quite the opposite.
-Often my kids would be dancing on my bed as we sang our verse of the day.
+Often my kids would dance on my bed as we sang our verse of the day.